-Since VMT varies by month, day of week, and hour, MOVES3 requires month/day/hour VMT fractions and the VMT adjustment factor as a local input to derive specific weekday, monthly, seasonal and yearly average VMT from the annual average weekday transportation assignment data from the MAG Activity-Based transportation model for freeways and arterials.
+Since VMT varies by month, day of week, and hour, MOVES3 requires month/day/hour VMT fractions and the Annual Average Daily Vehicles Miles Travelled (AADVMT) conversion factor as a local input to derive specific weekday, monthly, seasonal and yearly average VMT from the annual average weekday transportation assignment data from the MAG Activity-Based transportation model for freeways and arterials.

 The 2022 ADOT Transportation Data Management System data for Pinal County were collected from the website, https://adot.public.ms2soft.com/tcds/.
-Data from five permanent traffic count stations for freeways in Pinal County were used to develop the VMT adjustment factors for freeways, and data from four stations for arterials in Pinal County were used to develop the VMT adjustment factors for arterials.
-The VMT adjustment factors derived from the 2022 traffic count data were used in developing the annual average daily VMTs for freeways and arterials from the annual average weekday transportation network data for the Pinal County PM-10 and PM-2.5 nonattainment areas.
-The VMT adjustment factors used in the Pinal County PM-10 and PM-2.5 nonattainment areas for the conformity analysis are 1.01 for freeways and 0.93 for arterials.
+Data from five permanent traffic count stations for freeways in Pinal County were used to develop the AADVMT conversion factor for arterials in Pinal County were used to develop the AADVMT conversion factor for arterials.
+The AADVMT conversion factors derived from the 2022 traffic count data were used in developing the annual average daily VMTs for freeways and arterials from the annual average weekday transportation network data for the West Pinal County PM-10 and West Central Pinal PM-2.5 nonattainment areas.
+The AADVMT conversion factors used in the West Pinal PM-10 and West Central Pinal PM-2.5 nonattainment areas for the conformity analysis are 1.01 for freeways and 0.93 for arterials.